Cochlear amplifier: Discovery

-The cochlear amplifier was first proposed in 1948 by Gold.
+The cochlear amplifier was first proposed in 1948 by Thomas Gold.
 This was around the time when Georg von Békésy was publishing articles observing the propagation of passive travelling waves in the dead cochlea.

 Thirty years later the first recordings of emissions from the ear were captured by Kemp.
 This was confirmation that such an active mechanism was present in the ear.
 These emissions are now termed otoacoustic emissions and are produced by the cochlear amplifier.

 The first modeling effort to define the cochlear amplifier was a simple augmentation of Georg von Békésy's passive traveling wave with an active component.
 In such a model, a lopsided pressure about the organ of Corti is hypothesized which actively adds to the passive traveling wave to form the active traveling wave.
 An early example of such a model was defined by Neely and Kim.
 The existence of otoacoustic emissions is interpreted as implying backward as well as forward traveling waves generated in the cochlea, as proposed by Shera and Guinan.

 Contention still surrounds the existence and mechanism of the active traveling wave.
 An experimental study in 2006 show that, emissions from the ear occur with such a fast response that the slowly propagating active traveling waves can not explain them.
 Their explanation for fast emission propagation is the dual of the active traveling wave, the active compression wave.
 Active compression waves were proposed as early as 1980 by Wilson due to older experimental data.
 An example model of the active compression wave (pressure wave) is defined by Flax and Holmes in 2011.

 Other theories for the active processes in the inner ear exist.